NateEag/how-i-code/drafts/specifications.rst

 require that - just warn people clearly that structuring is superior to indexing.

+Projects using specrefs would need a tool to update specrefs across the project whenever someone changes an anchor's identifier (e.g., changes a section title), to make sure they don't drift out-of-date.
+A corresponding tool to check that all specrefs are valid would also be important.

 If programmers include specrefs in all commit messages, and the specrefs provide enough resolution, it becomes feasible to see which parts of the specification have been implemented at a given point in the project's history.

 Commit messages are not the only places specrefs could be relevant.
-Rather than duplicating the justifications for user interface decisions in code comments, programmers could provide specrefs pointing to them.
-Given a little tooling, maintainers could quickly see not just the relevant part of the spec, but how it evolved over time, and even the discussions that led to the spec being what it is.
+Programmers can use specrefs in comments to link code directly to the spot in the specification that describing the behavior being implemented.
+Given some tooling, maintainers could see not just the relevant part of the spec, but how that part of the spec evolved over time, and if code review tools integrate support, even the discussions that led to the spec's current state.

 Functional tests could also be annotated with specrefs, giving rise to the idea of 'spec coverage' - you can measure which parts of your specification are actually verified by functional tests.
 I suspect that metric would be far more useful than code coverage to a project.

-Generating the spec document itself from the various source files is actually an interesting problem.
-I've wanted to do a human-friendly centralized wrapper around Git or similar for a static CMS for quite a while, hiding the gory details of branching behind a "Suggest A Change" button, and offering a simple "Publish" button that generates the static site and pushes it to a webserver, and that system would be exactly what I want for letting normal people
+Generating the spec document itself from the various source files is a mildly interesting problem.
+I've wanted to do a human-friendly centralized wrapper around Git or similar for a static-site CMS for quite a while, hiding the gory details of branching behind a "Suggest A Change" button, and offering a simple "Publish" button that generates the static site and pushes it to a webserver, and that system would be exactly what I want for letting normal people